smarty24/kubernetes-keycloak-sso/README.md

-# kubernetes-keycloak-sso
+# Config Access to Kubernetes using Keycloak

 Simple demonstration on how to manage access to kubernetes cluster using keycloak SSO.

-The demonstration will implement access for Devs with limited privileges and Admin with cluster admin privileges.
+The demonstration will implement access for Devs with limited privileges to view only **deployments** and **pods**, and Admin with clusterwide admin privileges.

-The advantage will reduce the overhead of manually granting access to the cluster and when integrated properly, the same user group and realm can be used to manage access across multiple application e.g ArgoCD, Grafana, etc.
+This approach will reduce the overhead of manually granting access to the cluster.
+When integrated properly, the same user group and realm can be used to manage access across multiple application e.g ArgoCD, Grafana, etc.

 ## Requirements

-1. Kubernetes cluster
+1. Kubernetes cluster (kubeadm cluster setup)
 2. Keycloak
 3. kubectl-oidc-login plugin (kubelogin)
 4. kubectl

-For the demonstration, I will be using:
+For this demo, I will be using:

 - kubernetes (v1.31.1)
 - keycloak (26.4.6)